 Kari is a climate change fighter and an environmental lover and promoter

 POB 309, Bamenda Cameroon

-ABOUT KUMBO, CAMEROON
+ABOUT KUMBO, CAMEROON (from Wikipedia)

 Kumbo, also known as Kimbo, is the second-largest city in the North West Province of Cameroon and the capital of Bui Division.
 It lies about 2000m above sea level and is situated approximately 110 km away from Bamenda (the provincial capital of the North West Province), on the Bamenda Highlands Ring Road.

 Cameroon, officially the Republic of Cameroon (French: République du Cameroun), is a country in West Africa.
 It is bordered by Nigeria to the west; Chad to the northeast; the Central African Republic to the east; and Equatorial Guinea, Gabon, and the Republic of the Congo to the south.
 Cameroon’s coastline lies on the Bight of Bonny, part of the Gulf of Guinea and the Atlantic Ocean.

 Cameroon is home to more than 1738 different linguistic groups.
 French and English are the official languages.
 The country is often referred to as “Africa in miniature” for its geological and cultural diversity.

 Kumbo has a population of 80,212 (at the 2005 Census) and is split into three distinctive hilly settlements of Tobin, Mbveh, and Squares.
 The town is known for horse racing (Tobin Stadium) and traditional medicine, and also for its palace (Nso Palace), a market and two hospitals (Shisong Hospital & Banso Baptist Hospital).
 Kumbo is the capital city of the Nso Kingdom of the Nso people.
 The lingua franca is Lamnso but Pidgin, English, French, Oku, Djottin, Fulfulde, and Hausa are spoken.